Los Angeles Chargers: Retired numbers

-The Chargers currently have four retired numbers: #14 (Dan Fouts), #19 (Lance Alworth), #21 (LaDainian Tomlinson) and #55 (Junior Seau).
+The Chargers currently have six retired numbers: #14 of Dan Fouts, #18 of Charlie Joiner, #19 of Lance Alworth, #21 of LaDainian Tomlinson, #55 of Junior Seau and #80 of Kellen Winslow.
 As of 2010, the Chargers' policy was to have the Chargers Hall of Fame committee evaluate candidates for a player's number to retire after the player has retired from the league after five years, Seau was the only exception to this policy.
 The committee consists of Chargers Executive Vice President Alex Spanos, Chargers public relations director Bill Johnston, San Diego Hall of Champions founder Bob Breitbard, and the presidents of the San Diego Sports Commission and the Chargers Backers Fan Club.
 There are few recognized guidelines in sports regarding retiring numbers, and the NFL has no specific league policy.
 "You have to have enough numbers for players to wear", said NFL spokesman Greg Aiello.
 The Chargers have rarely retired numbers.
 The San Diego Union-Tribune wrote, "The [Chargers] tend to honor their heritage haphazardly."